-D. Model training
+D. Model Training

-The simulation and training phases are depicted in Figure 2.
+The simulation and training phases are depicted in Fig. 2.
 The GE 4Vc-D geometry was used.
-The simulation parameters are shown in Table II.
-N=30000 orifices were procedurally generated with areas uniformly distributed between 0 and 75 mm2.
-Power-Doppler images were computed using h{PE} , with varying transmit configurations, i.e. varying values of z and f_c .
+The simulation parameters are shown in Table II. $N = 30\,000$ orifices were procedurally generated with areas uniformly distributed between 0 and 75 mm2.
+The power-Doppler images were computed using h{PE} , with varying transmit configurations, i.e., varying values of z and f_c .